Dentures Supported By Implants

 Candidates For Implant-Supported Dentures

 Patients who need tooth replacement or would like to upgrade from traditional dentures to implant-supported dentures are good candidates.
-One of the most important aspects of dental implant success is the condition of the jawbone.
+The jawbone's condition is one of the most important aspects of dental implant success.
 Dental X-rays and a thorough exam will help us confirm if a patient has sufficient bone density in their natural teeth to hold the implant posts that stabilize the denture.
 If substantial bone deterioration has occurred, bone grafting may be performed to build up a sufficient foundation for implants.

 In addition to bone quality, Dr. Slepchik also evaluates the health of your natural teeth and general health.
 He does this to confirm the absence of conditions that may present risks to the integration of implant posts into the jawbone (osseointegration).